 How do you prefer to sit?
 If you tend to lean forward, certain task chairs that allow a more forward tilt might be a wise pick.
 On the other hand, if you like to recline while working, you'll want to check your chair's tilt limiter to make sure it allows for your preferred range of motion.
 If you prefer an unconventional position, such as cross-legged with a keyboard in your lap, you'll want a chair with width- and depth-adjustable armrests that won't get in your way.

 Do you have existing aches and pains?
 If your lower back gets sore, make sure your chair has adjustable lumbar support.
-If you're prone to aching legs, make sure the seat has a sloped front edge to allow adequate blood circulation, and be sure your feet can comfortably rest flat on the floor.
-However, keep in mind that while a good chair can keep pain to a minimum, no chair can cure chronic pain -- and, as experts note, the best thing for your health is to limit the amount of time you sit as much as possible.
+If you're prone to aching legs, make sure the seat has a sloped front (sometimes called a "waterfall edge") to allow adequate blood circulation, and be sure your feet can comfortably rest flat on the floor.
+However, keep in mind that while a good chair can keep pain to a minimum, no chair can cure chronic pain -- and experts agree that it's best to alternate long periods of sitting with standing or walking around.
+You may even benefit from a standing or walking desk, both of which we cover in our separate report on standing desks.

 Does your workspace have solid floors or carpet?
 Most casters will roll smoothly on hard surfaces, but that might not be the case with carpet.
 You may want to consider a chair mat in that case -- it will also save your carpet.